-It is the ratio of SG&A expenses of a year with respect to the previous year.
+It is the ratio of SG&A expenses of a year to the previous year.

 #7.
 Leverage Index (LVGI)

-It is the ratio of total debt to total assets of a year with respect to the previous year.
+It is the ratio of total debt to total assets of a year concerning the previous year.

 #8.
 Total Accruals to Total Assets (TATA)

-Eight different types of indices are weighted together as per the following formula to derive at the M-score:
+Eight different types of indices are weighted together as per the following formula to derive the M-Score: